Eaz1424/Data-Analytics-Project/README.md

 - **What skills are most in demand?**
 - **How can job seekers align their skills with market needs?**

 Using a dataset containing job postings, companies, salaries, and skills, this project applies **SQL** to uncover patterns and trends.
-While the focus is on roles like **Data Analyst** and **Data Scientist**, the queries are adaptable for other roles, industries, or regions, making it a versatile tool for exploring the modern job market.
+While the focus is on roles like **Data Scientist** and **Data Scientist**, the queries are adaptable for other roles, industries, or regions, making it a versatile tool for exploring the modern job market.

 # Tools Used